Avaiga/taipy/Readme.md

-# Welcome to 🐍 Taipython🏆 The Taipy Hackathons in Python!
+# Welcome to 🐍 Taipython🏆!

-Here, you will find out about all the past and upcoming Taipythons.
+In this branch, you will find out about all the past and upcoming Taipythons, the Taipy Hackathons in Python.

 ## Stay Connected 🤝